Seoul Halloween crowd crush: Victims

-According to the police, the exact place and time of the death of the 158 victims can hardly be determined.

-Identification
+Identification of victims

 The number of missing person reports filed on the following day grew from 355 to 4,024.
 Police said that they would identify the victims and relay information to family members.

-By the afternoon of 30 October, about 90 percent of victims had been identified.
-The remaining 10 percent (12 bodies) were of local teens or foreign nationals.
+By the afternoon of 30 October, about 90% of victims had been identified.
+The remaining 10% (12 bodies) were of local teens or foreign nationals.
 Officials said it was initially difficult to identify the deceased because of their Halloween costumes or because many were not carrying identification.
 The Hannam-dong Community Service Center served as a temporary missing persons center.
 Officials who usually deal with birth certificates or home registrations assisted in identifying victims.
 Workers at the center answered phone calls from the public regarding the missing.
 In just over seven hours, the center logged at least 3,580 call hours related to the incident.